Undergraduate major: BA

 Teacher Education Programs (TEP) and Student Teaching

 The College of Education offers a Teacher Education Program (TEP) that includes preparation for teaching in elementary education (teaching kindergarten through grade 6 or grade 8); and secondary education (teaching one or more subjects in grades 5 through 12).
 Secondary teacher education is offered in art education, English education, mathematics education, music education, science education, social studies education, and world language education.
-Two secondary education programs, art education and music education, are preparation for teaching kindergarten through grade 12.
+Two secondary education programs, art education and music education, prepare students to teach kindergarten through grade 12.
 Preparation for special education teaching is offered primarily as a master's degree program, but undergraduate students in the elementary education major may complete a special education endorsement for teaching elementary school students with mild or moderate disabilities.
 In cooperation with the School of Library and Information Science, the college offers graduate-level preparation for school teacher librarians.

 The Office of Student Services provides information on TEP; offers assistance with admission, student field experiences, and teacher licensure/certification; and serves as a liaison with other university units and external agencies.
 For more information, visit the Office of Student Services website.